Skip to main content Skip to navigation

 This section will answer questions like:

-• Can I handle having a research job and doing school at the same time?
+- Can I handle having a research job and doing classes at the same time?

-• How do I find a research position at WSU?
+- How do I find a research position with a mentor at WSU?

 You will find the resources you need to find job openings and learn how to speak with professors.
 More>>